Bachelor's Degree Requirements

 Basic Graduation Requirements

-There are nine basic graduation requirements that all students must meet in order to earn a bachelor's degree from California State University, Chico.
+There are nine basic graduation requirements that all students must meet to earn a bachelor's degree from California State University, Chico.
 These requirements provide the framework within which you develop your academic program.
 The more you understand your progress toward meeting these requirements and relate them to the many programs available to you, the better your chance of creating an exciting educational experience and avoiding errors that may delay graduation.
 You are responsible for meeting all requirements, though assistance is available from faculty advisors assigned through your major department, Graduation Advising, and Academic Advising Programs.

 Plan your degree program carefully and review it frequently with your academic advisor.
 The basic graduation requirements are: